-The pair have already begun the groundwork with a Twitter spat late on Friday evening, UK time.
+The pair have already begun the groundwork with a Twitter spat late Friday evening, UK time.

 “Billy Bottle Job Saunders won’t fight Canelo in two months? – I’m ready to go in two days!
 So a fight in September, no problem,” stated Eubank.

-In typical fashion, BJS has a reminder for Eubank that he pulled out of an arranged clash with Gennadiy Golovkin a few years ago.
+In typical fashion, Billy Joe Saunders has a reminder for Eubank that he pulled out of an arranged clash with Gennadiy Golovkin a few years ago.

 “Silly b—–ks, sit back (or) I will b—- slap you.
 You s— yourself from GGG,” said the Hatfield man.

-Who know by then whether the pair would then agree to another meeting in what would now be a multi-million-pound affair.
+Who knows by then whether the pair would agree to another meeting in what would now be a multi-million-pound affair?